SumoLogic/sumologic-documentation/docs/csa/data-lakes.md

 ---
 id: data-lakes
-title: Data Lakes
+title: Security Data Lake
-sidebar_label: Data Lakes
+sidebar_label: Security Data Lake
-description: Learn about using data lakes with Cloud Security Analytics.
+description: Learn about using Cloud Security Analytics as your security data lake.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-To use a data lake with Cloud Security Analytics, you must first [install a data lake](#install-a-data-lake-for-use-with-cloud-security-analytics).
-Although Cloud Security Analytics is optimized to work with Amazon Data Lake, you can use the data lake of your choice.
+You can use Cloud Security Analytics as your security data lake, a single repository to store all your security log and event data.
+With all your security data in one place, it is optimized for quick access and analysis.

-Ask your Sumo Logic account representative to engage the Professional Services team to guide you through setting up a data lake for use with Cloud Security Analytics.
+Ask your Sumo Logic account representative to engage the Professional Services team to guide you through setting up Cloud Security Analytics for use as a security data lake.

 ## About data lakes